 (NOTE: This tool is for those dealing with depression due to challenging events.
-If you’re suffering from chemically related depression, this tool might help, but please see a doctor.)
+If you’re suffering from chemically related depression, this treatment and management might help, but please see a doctor.)

 My mother loves to tell the story of how I first learned to walk.

 “Karen learned to walk in basically one day,” my mom loves to say.
 “Karen got up, took a few steps, fell down, giggled.
 So she got up again – dusted herself off – took a few more steps.
 Once again she fell down.
 Once again she giggled.
 Karen kept doing this – over and over – until by the end of the day Karen was walking.”